THE ORIGINS OF THE ASSEMBLY

-The NRPC meets twice a year “at 29” during the Assemby’s Sessions, and has become the main framework for direct NATO-Russia parliamentary relations.
+The NRPC met twice a year “at 29” during the Assembly’s Sessions.

 In 2002, the Assembly also decided to upgrade its special relationship with Ukraine by creating the Ukraine-NATO Inter-parliamentary Council (UNIC).
 The UNIC monitors the development of NATO–Ukraine relations, with a particular focus on the parliamentary aspects of Ukraine’s defence and political reform.
 The Council meets biannually, once in Ukraine and once in Brussels.